Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 The classification system used by NRMP to designate applicants participating in Matches:

-- Senior of U.S. MD-Granting Medical School (U.S. MD Senior): A fourth-year medical student in a U.S. MD-granting school of medicine accredited by the Liaison Committee on Medical Education (LCME) who has a graduation date before July 1 in the year of the Match.
-U.S. seniors are sponsored by their medical schools and may be referred to as Sponsored Applicants.
+- MD Senior: A senior student enrolled in a U.S. MD-granting school of medicine accredited by the Liaison Committee on Medical Education (LCME) or who graduates from an LCME-accredited medical school between June 30 of the calendar year the Match opens and 9:00 pm eastern time on the Rank Order List Certification Deadline in the year of the Match..
+U.S. MD seniors are sponsored by their medical schools and may be referred to as Sponsored Applicants.

-- Graduate of U.S. MD-Granting Medical School (U.S. MD Grad): A graduate of a U.S. MD-granting school of medicine accredited by the LCME who has a graduation date before July 1 in the year before the Match.
+- MD Graduate: A graduate of a U.S. MD-granting school of medicine accredited by the LCME who graduated prior to the year of the Match.
 Previous U.S. graduates are not sponsored by the medical school.

 - Student/Graduate of Canadian Medical School: A student or graduate of a Canadian school of medicine accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS).

-- Senior of DO-Granting Medical School (DO): A senior student of a medical school accredited by the Commission on Osteopathic College Accreditation (COCA) with a graduation date after July 1 in the year before the Match.
+- DO Senior: A senior student enrolled in a medical school accredited by the Commission on Osteopathic College Accreditation (COCA) or who graduates from a COCA-accredited medical school between June 30 of the calendar year the Match opens and 9:00 pm eastern time on the Rank Order List Certification Deadline in the year of the Match..
 U.S. DO seniors are sponsored by their medical schools.

-- Graduate of DO-Granting Medical School (DO Grad): A graduate of a medical school accredited by the Commission on Osteopathic College Accreditation (COCA) with a graduation date before July 1 in the year before the Match.
-U.S. DO graduates are not sponsored by
+- DO Graduate: A graduate of a medical school accredited by the Commission on Osteopathic College Accreditation (COCA) who graduated prior to the year of the Match.
+U.S. DO graduates are not sponsored bytheir medical schools.

 - Graduate of Fifth Pathway Program: A graduate of a U.S. Fifth Pathway program.
 The Fifth Pathway Program ceased issuing certificates in 2009.